weihuang-cs/IC4SSL/readme.md

 # Exploring Inherent Consistency for Semi-supervised Anatomical Structure Segmentation in Medical Imaging

+## Update
+We have updated the code and released pretrained checkpoints to include the Autoencoder implementation, addressing a frequently asked question from the community.

 ## Introduction
 This repository contains the source code and materials associated with our paper published in IEEE Transactions on Medical Imaging, titled "[Exploring Inherent Consistency for Semi-supervised Anatomical Structure Segmentation in Medical Imaging](https://doi.org/10.1109/tmi.2024.3400840)".